Skip to main content

 Holes near the gates of Mr Nelson’s room and another at the ceiling of Mr Prentice’s room were found later on.
 Holes were the size of a tennis ball.

 However, these claims, dramatised as a random terror attack to hide the British law enforcement’s inability to provide security in the city’s topmost important building, were dismissed by the Vernacular newspapers and later the Court hearing process.
 N.S.
-Simpson was indeed the target of the mission and not a random prey of terror attack was further agreed upon by not only the media or the Court of Justice but also fellow freedom fighters later on.
+Simpson was indeed the target of the mission, and not a random prey of a terror attack, was further agreed upon by not only the media or the Court of Justice but also fellow freedom fighters later on.

-Between 12.15 to 12.30 minutes, three Bengali youths entered the office of Inspector General of the Prisons at Writers Building.
+Between 12.15 to 12.30 hours, three Bengali youths entered the office of the Inspector General of the Prisons at Writers Building.
 Col. Simpson was present in the office alongside his PA (Personal Assistant) then.
 The young men wanted to talk to him, so his assistant told them to wait outside and let him know the reason for their visit on paper instead.
-The young men refused to do the needful and pushed him aside, to enter the office and fired five six bullets at Simpson.
+The young men refused to do the needful and pushed him aside to enter the office and fired five or six bullets at Simpson.
 He died on the spot.

 Getting out of his office, the assassins walked across the corridor balcony (Veranda).
-They ran across the corridor firing at the glasses of the offices and at the roof.
+They ran across the corridor, firing at the windows of the offices and at the roof.
 There are gunshot marks on the window of Mr Marer.
 Mr J.W.
-Nelson too has similar marks on the office walls.
+Nelson, too, has similar marks on the office walls.

 The three men were cornered in the room while they were probably loading their guns.
 While Badal took the potassium cyanide he carried and died on the spot, the other two shot themselves with their revolvers.
 Benoy died in hospital on 13th December after inflicting self-harm on the bullet injury in his head, while Dinesh was the only one who survived to be trial and hanged.
 His letters to his family reflect a lot on his ideology, his inspiration and his bravery.